Moddable-OpenSource/moddable/documentation/piu/piu.md

 | `id` | `string` | The name of the event to trigger
 | `...` | `*` | Zero or more extra parameters

+The `defer` function is similar to the `delegate` function; both cause this content to trigger an event named by the value of `id`.
+The difference is in their timing.
+The `delegate` function sends the event immediately while the `defer` functions posts the event.
+The event will be triggered at the following iteration of the main event loop.

-Creates a `Promise` object.
-When the promise is fulfilled, distributes the event named by the value of `id`.
-Note that the first parameter of a distributed event is the `content` object that triggers the event, not this container.
-Additional parameters, if any, of the event are the extra parameters of the `defer` function.
+The first parameter of the deferred event is this content.
+Additional parameters, if any, of the deferred event are the extra parameters of the `defer` function.

 ***